Phlank/Responder/README.md

 # About

-This project is a way to return consistent objects from an ASP<area>.NET Core Web API for digestion in other systems.
-It is designed to be clean and make reading through controller methods much simpler.
+This project is meant to provide a means of generating consistent API responses from an ASP<area>.NET Core Web API for digestion in other systems.
+It is also designed to make reading through controller methods much easier, and it leaves the controller to focus on making sure errors and warnings are obvious and clear.

 # Usage